- Henry Holt & Co.

 - Hardcover, Paperback, Audio, iBook, Kindle

-So begins an enthralling narrative account of how Benjamin Franklin—seventy years old, without any diplomatic training, and possessed of the most rudimentary French—convinced France, an absolute monarchy, to underwrite America's experiment in democracy.
+Seventy years old, without any diplomatic training, and possessed of the most rudimentary French—Franklin convinced France, an absolute monarchy, to underwrite America's experiment in democracy.
 When Franklin stepped onto French soil, he well understood he was embarking on the greatest gamble of his career.
 By virtue of fame, charisma, and ingenuity, Franklin outmaneuvered British spies, French informers, and hostile colleagues; engineered the Franco-American alliance of l778; and helped to negotiate the peace of l783.
 The eight-year French mission stands not only as Franklin's most vital service to his country but as the most revealing of the man.

 Reviews and Praise

 "What a brilliant book.
 A Great Improvisation pays tribute to the extraordinary love affair between monarchist France and the republican Benjamin Franklin.
 Their child was America, conceived at home and nurtured into maturity by France.
 It is a story full of intrigue, jealousy and passion.
 But ultimately it is a celebration of one American's love for his country.
 Stacy Schiff has written a masterpiece, capturing a fleeting moment when the stars aligned between Congress and Versailles."
 Amanda Foreman